 If you want to visit some of the festivals in Bali, here are some of the popular and interesting festivals to visit that you might want to look out for:

 February / March

-Bau Nyale Festival – In February or March, hundreds of people will rush to Lombok to catch a glimpse of the first nyale (worm-like fish) at the huge fishing festival.
+Bau Nyale Festival – Hundreds of people will rush to Lombok in February or March to catch a glimpse of the first nyale (worm-like fish) at the huge fishing festival.

 March / April

 Bali Nyepi day – also known as the day of silence, is celebrated every year as the Hindu New Year (Saka new year).
-The date changes according to Balinese calendar every year but would usually fall between March and April.
+The date changes according to the Balinese calendar every year but usually falls between March and April.

 June / July

-Bali Arts Festival – Normally around June-July, There will be performances from all remote corners of Indonesia, almost forgotten ritual and village dances, food and offerings, classical palace dance and even contemporary dances from the schools of Denpasar.
+Bali Arts Festival – Normally around June-July, There will be performances from all remote corners of Indonesia, nearly forgotten rituals and village dances, food and offerings, classical palace dance, and even contemporary dances from the schools of Denpasar.

 -> Check out more about Bali Art Festivals.

 Bali Kite Festival – held yearly in July in Padang Galak Area, Sanur Beach, Bali.
 People from Denpasar villages will make their traditional giant kites and fly them in a competition.